top of page

 Height - 2 feet

-Foliage - oval to heartshaped, serrated
+Foliage - oval to heartshaped, serrated bloom - late summer to frost

-White meadowsweet is a woody shrub, an excellent pollinator plant also attractive to songbirds.
+Meadowsweet is a woody shrub, an excellent pollinator plant also attractive to songbirds.
 A generalist, meadowsweet will grow in sandy woods or swampy meadows.
 It will tolerate soil compaction and tough urban environments.
 Erosion control,rain gardens, low hedges; naturalized areas.
 Full sun to part shade, moist to medium soils

 Height - 2 to 5 feet